seatable/seatable-release/README.md

 https://github.com/seatable/seatable-release/releases/download/pre-v4.4.4/seatable-compose.tar.gz

 #### Development/Test Installation from Main Branch
-This method is not recommended for production use as the main branch is for development and may contain untested or broken code.
+This method is not recommended for production use, as the main branch is for development and may contain untested or broken code.
 ```bash
 mkdir -p /opt/seatable-compose && cd /opt/seatable-compose && \
 git clone https://github.com/seatable/seatable-release.git && \